 1. Storyteller is for people who solely want to make ArcGIS StoryMaps

-This user type was designed to enable passionate content creators, marketers, PR teams, writers, and anyone else in your organization to make story maps for an affordable price.
+This user type was designed to enable passionate content creators, marketers, PR teams, writers, and anyone else in your organization to make stories for an affordable price.
 Before Storyteller, each user would need a Creator or GIS Professional user type in order to make an ArcGIS StoryMap.
-Now, the Storyteller user type brings ArcGIS StoryMaps to everyone in your organization.
+Now, as long as there is at least 1 foundational user type (Creator or GIS Professional) in your organization, you can add as many Storyteller user types as you’d like.
+It’s a new way to bring ArcGIS StoryMaps to everyone in your organization, beyond just the GIS analysts and map-makers.

 2. No GIS experience?
 No problem.

-ArcGIS StoryMaps is so simple to use that anyone can make a story map.
-Use the builder to add media blocks together (videos, photos, text, etc.) into a compelling and interactive narrative that’s easy to publish and share.
-Your organization’s library of shared content is built right in to ArcGIS StoryMaps, so its easy to leverage the web maps, web scenes, and apps that have been created by others in your story maps.
+Anyone can make an ArcGIS StoryMap because it’s so simple and intuitive to use.
+Create a story by adding media blocks together (videos, photos, text, etc.) into a compelling and interactive narrative that’s easy to publish and share.
+Your organization’s library of shared content is built right in to ArcGIS StoryMaps, so its easy to leverage the web maps, web scenes, and apps that have been created by others in your stories.
 You can also use free public content from the ArcGIS Living Atlas of the World in your stories.
 Or, quickly design your own interactive map with points, pop-ups, and arrows using express maps.

 3. What’s included (and what’s not)

 The Storyteller user type offers the ability to make ArcGIS StoryMaps.
-Because you can embed content created by others in your organization into your story map, it allows view-only access to that content.
-Like other user types, story maps made with the Storyteller user type can be published and shared publicly, shared only within your organization, or not shared at all.
+You can embed content created by others in your organization into your story, but you can’t modify it.
+Like other user types, stories made with the Storyteller user type can be published and shared publicly, shared only within your organization, or not shared at all.
 The Storyteller user type does not allow users to create any content with ArcGIS Online or any other ArcGIS apps or products.
-Esri’s classic story maps templates (Cascade, Map Tour, Map Journal, etc.) can not be accessed with the Storyteller user type.
-If you’re unsure of which user type is best for you, check out this user type comparison chart that lays out all the user types and what’s included with each one.
+Esri’s classic templates (Cascade, Map Tour, Map Journal, etc.) can not be accessed with the Storyteller user type.
+If you’re unsure of which user type is best for you, check out this page that lays out all the user types and what’s included with each one.

-4. Storyteller only works within an existing GIS
+4. Storyteller is a dependent user type, so it only works within an existing GIS

 Because the Storyteller user type is all about enabling new storytellers in your organization to leverage your existing ArcGIS content, there must already be someone with a Creator or GIS Professional user type in your organization.
 If you would like to try ArcGIS StoryMaps independently for personal development or training, take a look at the ArcGIS for Personal Use license.